 I was a one-man Fixit, and I couldn’t’ve been happier.
 The benefits of these Fixit-killers are manifold:

-- Fewer Fixits means less “Fixit fatigue”, whereby engineers become desensitized to, if not outright hostile towards, frequent requests to stop what they’re doing and focus on some other problem.
+- Fewer Fixits means less “Fixit fatigue”, whereby developers become desensitized to, if not outright hostile towards, frequent requests to stop what they’re doing and focus on some other problem.

-- The effort of a single engineer or a handful of engineers, applying sufficiently powerful tools, is a much more efficient use of time and other engineering resources than a brute-force Fixit.
+- The effort of a single developer or a handful of developers, applying sufficiently powerful tools, is a much more efficient use of time and other development resources than a brute-force Fixit.

-- Because very few engineers are involved relative to a Fixit, there’s little need for advertisement and coordination of effort, which makes the process run much more quickly and smoothly.
+- Because very few developers are involved relative to a Fixit, there’s little need for advertisement and coordination of effort, which makes the process run much more quickly and smoothly.

 - The Fixits that do happen, then, usually involve solving genuinely challenging problems, gaining interesting new knowledge, or adopting powerful new tools, rather than just slogging through gruntwork.